Go to buyraycon.com/bauer for 20-50% off site-wide. Brought to you by Raycon.

 @@curiositycloset2359 How?
 The whole idea of these “alpha” or “sigma” bros is that they don’t follow anyone and f**k those who conform.
 Yet, they idolize Patrick Bateman, a guy who does nothing but follow trends for no reason other than they are popular.
 He literally admits to his fiancé, “I want to fit in”.
 Further proving that money doesn’t solve the issue of a severe lack of character.

 Because, they share his insecurities.
 He, like them, wants to fit in, wants to be successful, want to be PERCEIVED as being successful and part of the in-group, even if he doesn't actually share the in-group's values.
-They're all a bunch of insecure children who think wearing the mask of an authoritative, powerful individual who can surf the waves of culture and social acceptability while also thinking they're better than everyone else under the mask.
+They're all a bunch of insecure children who think they're wearing the mask of an authoritative, powerful individual who can surf the waves of culture and social acceptability while also thinking they're better than everyone else under the mask.

 @@TheGoIsWin21 lol no.